codefluence/jane_street/README.md

 ![png](./img/output_48_0.png)

-During inference, the means of the features of the last 100 trade opportunities (per side) is computed to feed to the linear models that will generate the predictions as features for the neural network.
-The error of these linear models is low because it's much easier to predict the market regime of the current day (information already contained in the historical data of the trades features) than to predict the trend and volatility of a single trade.

 The hope is to provide the network model with some context to each trade opportunity so it's able to somehow adjust the risk depending on the market regime and the divergence of the trade from that regime (Z-scores).